House VI

-Unfortunately, Eisenman's limited construction experience meant that the entire building was poorly detailed.
+Eisenman's limited construction experience meant that the entire building was poorly detailed.
 The tiny building took three years to build, went completely over budget, and finally had to be reconstructed in 1987, leaving only the basic structure original.
 The Franks, in Peter Eisenman's House VI: The Client's Response, claim that they nonetheless love living in such a poetic structure, which they inhabit with their children.
 Also on the property is a barn for guests and supplies that do not fit in the kitchen.

 Design

 The building is meant to be a "record of design process," where the structure that results is the methodical manipulation of a grid.
 To start, Eisenman created a form from the intersection of four planes, subsequently manipulating the structures again and again, until coherent spaces began to emerge.
 In this way, the fragmented slabs and columns lack a traditional purpose, or even a conventional modernist one.
 The envelope and structure of the building are just a manifestation of the changed elements of the original four slabs, with some limited modifications.
 The purely conceptual design meant that the architecture is strictly plastic, bearing no relationship to construction techniques or purely ornamental form.

 Consequently, the use of the building was intentionally ignored - not fought against.
 Eisenman grudgingly permitted a handful of compromises, such as a bathroom, but the staircase lacks a handrail, there is a column abutting the kitchen table, and a glass strip originally divided the bedroom, preventing the installation of a double bed.